-The Act took effect, primarily, on January 1, 2007, except for sections 1308-A(b) (relating to the Department's development of forms) and 1310-A(d) (relating to the development of regulations by the lobbying committee), which took effect immediately.
-The Act was signed on November 1, 2006.
+The Act takes effect, primarily, on January 1, 2007, except for sections 1308-A(b) (relating to the Department's development of forms) and 1310-A(d) (relating to the development of regulations by the lobbying committee), which take effect immediately.
+The Governor signed the Act on November 1, 2006.